Definition of Systematic Risk

 - Market Risk

-The fluctuations in returns of a company arising due to micro-economic factors are termed as unsystematic risks.
+Unsystematic risk, also named non-systematic risk or diversifiable risk, is the fluctuations in returns of a company arising due to macro-economic factors.
 These risk factors exist within the company and can be avoided if necessary action is taken.
-The risk factors can include the production of undesirable products, labor strikes, etc.
+The risk factors can include producing undesirable products, labor strikes, etc.

 Unsystematic risks are further divided into two categories:

-After gaining an insight into systematic and unsystematic risk, let’s have a look at the differences between the two.
+After gaining an insight into systematic and unsystematic risk, let’s look at the differences between the two.

 Key Differences Between Systematic and Unsystematic Risk